What are the requirements for salvation

 –St. Gemma Galgani

-Even when Jesus asked for the stone to be removed in front of Lazarus’ tomb, Martha still didn’t believe Jesus could raise him from the dead and declared “Lord, by now there will be a stench; he has been dead for four days.”
+But Martha and Mary’s lack of faith didn’t end there, even when Jesus asked for the stone to be removed in front of Lazarus’ tomb, Martha still didn’t believe Jesus could raise him from the dead and declared “Lord, by now there will be a stench; he has been dead for four days.”
 Oh, what little faith she had!
 It was so little it caused Our Lord to weep in sadness.
-Yet, God from his mercy, to increase their faith, He still rose Lazarus from the dead.
+Yet, God from his mercy, to increase their faith, rose Lazarus from the dead.
 Yes, Martha, from her pride, lied to herself, said she “believed,” when Jesus knew very well she still didn’t TRULY believe.

 Oh, how many times have we called on Jesus for help, and from His mercy, time and time again, He helped us?
-We experienced His loving presence and His bountiful grace assisting assist us countless times.
-Yet, like Martha, we still don’t have a saving faith.
+But we still didn’t have a true faith either.
+Often we experienced God’s loving presence and His bountiful grace assisting assist us.
+Yet, like Martha, we still don’t have a saving faith, but God wants us to obtain one from seeing His glory (His power to heal and help us).

 “When Martha heard that Jesus was coming, she went to meet him…Martha said to Jesus, “Lord, if you had been here, my brother would not have died.
 [But] even now I know that whatever you ask of God, God will give you.”
 Jesus said to her, “Your brother will rise.”
 Martha [not believing/being confused] said to him, “I know he will rise, in the resurrection on the last day.”
 Jesus told her, “I am the resurrection and the life; whoever believes in me, even if he dies, will live, and everyone who lives and believes in me will never die.
 Do you believe this?”
 [Being deceived] She said to him, “Yes, Lord.
 I have come to believe that you are the Messiah, the Son of God, the one who is coming into the world”…